 The purpose of Physical Education is to provide the opportunity for specific attention to be given to the physical development, health and well-being of children.
 Through a broad and balanced Physical Education Programme, children will have the opportunity to develop their knowledge, understanding and skills, enabling them to participate and perform competently and confidently in a range of physical activities, including dance, athletics, games and swimming (Year 6/7).

 The school has a well equipped PE Hall, a grass pitch and two tarmac playground areas (Junior and Senior school playground areas).
 Both playgrounds have attractive playground markings.
 The Senior playground also has cycling proficiency markings to assist with the Cycling Proficiency Programme which is offered to Year 7 pupils.

 Religious Education has a central position within our curriculum which seeks not only to impart knowledge but also to develop understanding of religious experiences, feelings and attitudes.
 It is concerned with the spiritual growth of the individual, both in relation to the school and community.
 In Doagh Primary School we strive to create a caring ethos where every individual is valued and respected, cared for and protected.
-Our religious faith is also celebrated through weekly and special assemblies, a Good News After School Club, links with Coaching for Christ and Youth for Christ and outside events which occur throughout the school year.
+Our religious faith is also celebrated through weekly and special assemblies, a Good News After School Club, links with Shining Lights and Youth for Christ and outside events which occur throughout the school year.

 Powered by Poldings | Web Development Services, NI